Eventually you might use a Triac instead of the relay, it's more reliable, needs less drive current and its lifespan is higher than the relay

 note: I have just two channels

-also the page refreshes every 10 seconds to update the status of the channels (buttons change colors and labels when status change) since I can control the channels status also by SMS or by a phone call (I installed asterisk on the router wink )
+also the page refreshes every 10 seconds to update the status of the channels (buttons change colors and labels when status change) since I can control the channels status also by SMS or by a phone call (I installed asterisk on the router )

 ....